NicolasBravi01/RT1_Unige/README.md

 - **Parameters**:
   - `dist` (float): The distance to the target point from the robot.
   - `angle` (float): The orientation angle to the target point from the robot's current heading.
-- **Behavior**: The robot moves and turns accordingly to reach the precise location, defined by the distance and angle parameters.
+- **Behavior**: TTTThe robot moves and turns accordingly to reach the precise location, defined by the distance and angle parameters.

 ### `main()`
 Serves as the entry point for the robot control program, orchestrating the token manipulation process through sequential function calls.